DRAGONSTRIKE/DRAGONSKRIKE.github.io/content/publication/conference-paper-ultrasound-glove/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Yatharth, Singhal
+  - Yatharth Singhal
-  - Jin Ryong, Kim
+  - Jin Ryong Kim

 # Author notes (optional)
 author_notes: